sisoje/viewmodelify-swift/README.md

 }
 ```
 After adding the macro your `AgeModel` will act as a SwiftUI view in the tests so you can test it using ViewInspector

-# Conclusion
-- You can isolate most of the business-logic into a property wrapper.
-- You can inject dependencies with environment.
-- You can test it using ViewInspector without polluting the View.
-- You can reuse the same code in multiple views.